hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-10-10

+The strength of weak ties should not be simply generalized to complex contagions, which requires affirmation from multiple sources.
+Therefore, not only the length, but also, and maybe more importantly, the width of the ties influences complex contagions.

 ## 2020-10-09
 Centola, D., & Macy, M. (2007).
 Complex contagions and the weakness of long ties. *American journal of Sociology, 113*(3), 702-734.